Some Fundamental Aspects about Lipschitz Continuity of Neural Networks: Experimental setup

-To use the same set of hyperparameters to train both small and large models for double Descent, we use several learning rate schedulers.
-Each scheduler modifies a variable $\eta_t$, which is a coefficient that is multiplied by some base learning rate.
-In the next paragraphs we thoroughly describe each learning rate scheduler.
-Note that we perform a scheduler step every update and our schedulers are aware of the dataset length and batch size to adapt to epoch-based settings accordingly.
+This section thoroughly describes learning rate schedulers (LR schedulers for short) that we use in our experiments.
+Each scheduler modifies a variable $\gamma_t$, which is a coefficient that is multiplied by some base learning rate (i.e. learning rate at time step $t$ is $\eta_t=\gamma_t\cdot\eta$, where $\eta$ is the base learning rate).
+Note that we perform scheduler updates at every parameter update (which happens several times per epoch), and the schedulers are aware of the dataset length and batch size to adapt to epoch-based settings accordingly.

-\paragraph{Warmup20000Step25 LR Scheduler.} This scheduler linearly scales the learning rate from a factor of $\frac{1}{20 000}$ to 1 for 20 000 updates.
-Next, the scaling coefficient drops by a factor of 0.75 every 25\% of the next 10 000 epochs.
-Afterwards the coefficient remains at the constant factor of $0.75^3=0.421875$.
-Figure \ref{fig:warmup20000step25} shows how this scheduler changes scaling coefficient $\eta_t$.

-\paragraph{Cont100 LR Scheduler.} This scheduler continuously drops the scaling coefficient drops by a factor of 0.95 every 100 epochs.
-Figure \ref{fig:cont100} shows how this scheduler changes scaling coefficient $\eta_t$.
+\paragraph{Warmup20000Step25 LR Scheduler (Figure~\ref{fig:warmup20000step25}).} This scheduler linearly scales the learning rate from a factor of $\frac{1}{20,000}$ to 1 for 20,000 updates.
+Next, the scaling coefficient drops by a factor of 0.75 every 25\% of the next 10,000 epochs.
+Afterwards, the coefficient remains at the constant factor of $0.75^3=0.421875$. \paragraph{Cont100 LR Scheduler (Figure~\ref{fig:cont100}).} This scheduler continuously drops the scaling coefficient by a factor of 0.95 every 100 epochs.